rocket-pool/RPIPs/RPIPs/RPIP-46.md

    2. `vote_eligible_target_min`: 55%
    3. `vote_eligible_target_max`: 65%

-## Optional heuristics [NEEDS UPDATE]
+## Optional heuristics
+Once the revenue share vote concludes, one of the two sections below will be obsolete and should be deleted.
+If appropriate, `new_share` should be replaced with the proper name of the share.

+### If revenue is shared between rETH, NOs, and vote-eligible RPL
 This section reflects some of the thinking at the time this RPIP was drafted.
 These ideas are explicitly _not_ binding/enforceable, and they may freely change over time/context.

 Some abstract guidelines:
 - Consider `node_operator_commission_share` as a requirement to function.
 If this is not high enough to attract the supply we need, the protocol is non-functional.
+- Finally, consider `voter_share`.
+RPL holders are incentivized to maximize something along the lines of `voter_share * rETH_TVL`.
+This means voters will generally have an incentive to make rETH holding attractive.

+Some example concrete guidelines:
+- If the NO queue is continuously over 500 deposits for 2 weeks and the trend is upwards, the pDAO should act to either increase rETH demand or decrease NO supply.
+This could use one or more of the following tactics:
+  - Eg, rETH demand can be increased by spending more RPL on marketing or partner incentives; that RPL can be sourced by increasing RPL inflation.
+This is beneficial because it allows targeted intervention to spur rETH demand.
+  - Eg, rETH demand can be increased by increasing `reth_share` alongside a counterbalancing decrease to `voter_share`
+  - Eg, NO supply can be decreased by reducing `no_share` alongside a counterbalancing increase to `voter_share`
+  - Eg, rETH demand can be increased by increasing `reth_share` _and_ NO supply can be simultaneously decreased by a counterbalancing decrease to `no_share`
+- If the NO queue is continuously over 1000 deposits for 4 weeks and the trend is upwards, the pDAO should take action to decrease the supply of NOs.
+- When there are large changes to the system (eg, Saturn 2 release), do note that some volatility is expected and should be considered when acting
+- If we are approaching the self-limits described in [RPIP-17](RPIP-17.md), the pDAO should act to limit one or both of rETH demand (via reducing RPL inflation spend on rETH demand and/or lower `reth_share`) or NO supply (via lower `no_share`).
+This would result in higher `voter_share` (or lower RPL inflation).

+### If revenue includes a new_share beyond the above
+This section reflects some of the thinking at the time this RPIP was drafted.
+These ideas are explicitly _not_ binding/enforceable, and they may freely change over time/context.
+For this section, we'll be writing `new_share`.

+Some abstract guidelines:
+- Consider `node_operator_commission_share` as a requirement to function.
+If this is not high enough to attract the supply we need, the protocol is non-functional.
 - Consider `voter_share` as a requirement to function.
-There is a method specified that's intended to attract governance security effectively, ["Specification taking effect with Saturn 2"](#specification-taking-effect-with-saturn-2).
+There is a method specified that's intended to attract governance security effectively, ["Implementing the revenue share vote"](#implementing-the-revenue-share-vote).
-- Finally, consider `surplus_share`.
-RPL holders are incentivized to maximize something along the lines of `surplus_share * rETH_TVL`.
+- Finally, consider `new_share`.
+RPL holders are incentivized to maximize something along the lines of `(new_share+voter_share) * rETH_TVL`.
 This means voters will generally have an incentive to make rETH holding attractive.

 Some example concrete guidelines:
 - If the NO queue is continuously over 500 deposits for 2 weeks and the trend is upwards, the pDAO should act to either increase rETH demand or decrease NO supply.
 This could use one or more of the following tactics:
   - Eg, rETH demand can be increased by spending more RPL on marketing or partner incentives; that RPL can be sourced by increasing RPL inflation.
 This is beneficial because it allows targeted intervention to spur rETH demand.
-  - Eg, rETH demand can be increased by increasing `reth_share` alongside a counterbalancing decrease to `surplus_share`
+  - Eg, rETH demand can be increased by increasing `reth_share` alongside a counterbalancing decrease to `new_share`
-  - Eg, NO supply can be decreased by reducing `no_share` alongside a counterbalancing increase to `surplus_share`
+  - Eg, NO supply can be decreased by reducing `no_share` alongside a counterbalancing increase to `new_share`
+  - Eg, rETH demand can be increased by increasing `reth_share` _and_ NO supply can be simultaneously decreased by a counterbalancing decrease to `no_share`
 - If the NO queue is continuously over 1000 deposits for 4 weeks and the trend is upwards, the pDAO should take action to decrease the supply of NOs.
 - When there are large changes to the system (eg, Saturn 2 release), do note that some volatility is expected and should be considered when acting
 - If we are approaching the self-limits described in [RPIP-17](RPIP-17.md), the pDAO should act to limit one or both of rETH demand (via reducing RPL inflation spend on rETH demand and/or lower `reth_share`) or NO supply (via lower `no_share`).
-This would result in higher `surplus_share` (or lower RPL inflation).
+This would result in higher `new_share` (or lower RPL inflation).

-## Rationale [NEEDS UPDATE]
+## Rationale
 UARS is meant to enable the protocol to listen to the market and act effectively across the entire protocol.
 A few details about the reasoning behind the spec:
 - We provide for future automated controller contracts, but do not create any at this time.
 This is partly because we are fairly naive to the market, and partly in the interest of time to market for the next upgrade.